cmdcolin/oddbiology/README.md

 ## Parthogenesis

-Parthenogenesis is an embryo that grows directly from unfertilized eggs.
-Some species (e.g. whiptail lizards) are entirely female. https://en.wikipedia.org/wiki/Parthenogenesis
+Parthenogenesis is an embryo that grows directly from unfertilized eggs (https://en.wikipedia.org/wiki/Parthenogenesis)

+Some species (e.g. whiptail lizards) are entirely female (https://www.scienceabc.com/nature/animals/are-there-any-all-female-species-in-the-wild.html)

 There are other types of asexual reproduction as well https://en.wikipedia.org/wiki/Asexual_reproduction